The Beginning Of A Mellow Afternoon

 So I tried the Sonys again.
 They were now beginning to suffer the infamous breakdown of the faux leather earpads so I ordered a replacement set.
 Let me say, between the Sonys and the Grados, I can tolerate the Sonys far longer.
 It’s still not ideal, but I can usually make it through a couple CDs now before having to rip them off my head.

 I bit the bullet ordered the famous Sennheiser HD600s. and I’m awaiting their arrival.
-Hopefully they will sound as good as the universal praise lavished on them by headphone geeks worldwide, will fit my head comfortably, and most importantly—not irritate my ears so I can go back to extended periods “plugged in.”
+Hopefully they will sound as good as the universal praise lavished on them justifies, will fit my head comfortably, and most importantly—not irritate my ears so I can go back to extended periods “plugged in.”

 But if not…I can always send them back.
 I’ll let you know how it goes.